X

 4. Osteocytes

-1. monocytes and eosinophils
+1. Monocytes and eosinophils

-2. monocytes and lymphocytes
+2. Monocytes and lymphocytes

-3. neutrophils and basophils
+3. Neutrophils and basophils

-4. neutrophils and lymphocytes
+4. Neutrophils and lymphocytes

 25) Which blood cell has a multi-lobed nucleus and inconspicuous cytoplasmic granules, and is also the most common type of blood cell after red blood cells?